mapcode-foundation/mapcode-ada/README.md

-`Coord` | coordinate (latitude and longitude in degrees, reals) to encode as mapcodes `Territory` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcodes `Shortest` | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory `Precision` | 0, 1 or 2, default 0, precision of the mapcode to generate `Sort` | sort the territories so that the shortest mapcode appears first return value | array of mapcode informations (territory ISO code, mapcode, full mapcode, and territory number)
+`Coord` | coordinate (latitude and longitude in degrees, reals) to encode as mapcodes `Territory` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcodes `Shortest` | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory `Precision` | 0 to 8, default 0, precision of the mapcode to generate `Sort` | sort the territories so that the shortest mapcode appears first return value | array of mapcode informations (territory ISO code, mapcode, full mapcode, and territory number)